Right Arrow

 Industry-Specific Compliance Requirements

-Healthcare facilities face stringent requirements when deploying surveillance for businesses.
+Healthcare facilities face stringent stipulations when deploying video intelligence systems.
 HIPAA mandates specific safeguards for protecting patient privacy while maintaining security.
 Video systems must implement:

 • Role-based access controls limiting footage access